-The Fair Values of Financial Assets and Financial Liabilities that are not measured at Fair Value but for which Fair Value Disclosures are required
+The Fair Values of Financial Assets and Financial Liabilities that are not measured at Fair Value (but for which Fair Value Disclosures are required)

-Except for financial assets carried at fair value, all other financial liabilities and financial assets represented by amortised cost and long-term debtors and creditors are carried on the balance sheet at amortised cost.
+Except for the financial assets carried at fair value, all other financial liabilities and financial assets represented by amortised cost and long-term debtors and creditors are carried on the balance sheet at amortised cost.
 Their fair value can be assessed by calculating the present value of the cash flows that take place over the remaining life of the instruments, using the following assumptions:

-- For loans from the PWLB payable, PWLB premature repayment rates have been applied to provide the fair value under PWLB debt redemption procedures. - For non-PWLB loans payable, as market lenders to the sector compete with PWLB their rates have to be comparable, therefore PWLB premature repayment rates have been applied to provide the fair value under PWLB debt redemption procedures. - For loans receivable prevailing benchmark market rates have been used to provide the fair value. - No early repayment or impairment is recognised. - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- For loans from the Public Works Loans Board (PWLB) payable, PWLB premature repayment rates have been applied to provide the fair value under PWLB debt redemption procedures.
+The council has a continuing ability to borrow at concessionary rates from the PWLB rather than from markets. - For non-PWLB loans payable, as market lenders to the sector compete with PWLB their rates have to be comparable, therefore PWLB premature repayment rates have been applied to provide the fair value under PWLB debt redemption procedures.
+The value of "Lender's Option Borrower's Option" (LOBO) loans have been increased by the value of the embedded options.
+Lender's options to propose an increase to the interest rate on the loan have been valued according to a proprietary model for Bermudan cancellable swaps.
+Borrower's contingent options to accept the increase rate or repay the loan have been valued at zero, on the assumption that lenders will only exercise their options when market rates have risen above the contractual loan rate. - For loans receivable prevailing benchmark market rates have been used to provide the fair value. - No early repayment or impairment is recognised. - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.